-Women living in Aiva’s village, where ChildFund works, often have to walk several kilometres to the closest health clinic, which has two trained health workers and limited facilities.
+Women living in Aiva’s village, where ChildFund PNG works, often have to walk several kilometres to the closest health clinic, which has two trained health workers and limited facilities.

 If the clinic is closed, they must travel 24km to the closest district health centre.
 Women usually have to hire costly taxis, which are few and far between in remote communities, to make this journey.
 This can end in tragedy.

 This year, thousands of generous Australians donated a combined almost $250,000 to ChildFund’s appeal to help mothers like Aiva and her babies in Papua New Guinea.

 Australians also sent cards of support to women in PNG, a kind gesture that brought tears to the eyes of many expectant mothers in remote villages in PNG.

 “Thank you to all our neighbours in Australia who are supporting us and have sent us these cards,” expectant mother Aiba said.

 “It’s so nice to know that someone I’ve never meant is thinking of me and my baby.
 Thank you.”

 This was my first trip to Timor-Leste and I didn’t know what to expect.
 Looking at the statistics during my desk review, basic healthcare is a massive challenge in this corner of the world.